 Badami cave temples are a group of ancient temples in the village Badami, in Bagalkot district of Karnataka State of India.
+It is the top-most Karnataka site, as far as tourism is considered.

 Considered to be of Indian Badami Chalukya rock cut Architecture, Cave temples at Badami were built between the 6th to 7th Centuries carved in out of sandstone hills.